martinteaching/sustainability/workshops/kcl/2022/workshop.md

 Web* before the session.
 Further details are available here:
 <https://visualstudio.microsoft.com/services/live-share/>*

-*As an additional backup, attendees should prepare to share their screens during the session.*
+*As an additional backup, attendees should be prepared to share their screens during the session.*

 ## Slack